ChinaGodMan/UserScripts/remove-link-underlines/README_en.md

 >
 > -   [**ChatGPTCode font reduction.**](https://greasyfork.org/scripts/505209): ChatGPT Make the code font smaller And automatically fold
 > -   [**ChatGPT Code highlighted**](https://greasyfork.org/scripts/527255): for ChatGPT Add all language codes to highlight（use highlight.js）
-> -   [**ChatGPT 聊天Copy the code和导出代码按钮**](https://greasyfork.org/scripts/509598): exist chatgpt.com Add an animation on the lower right corner of the code block“复制代码”Button and one for ChatGPT Add export button in the code block in the response，Prompt the user to save the code as a file based on the programming language detected by the code block’s class name。
+> -   [**ChatGPT chatCopy the codeand export code buttons**](https://greasyfork.org/scripts/509598): exist chatgpt.com Add an animation on the lower right corner of the code block“Copy the code”Button and one for ChatGPT Add export button in the code block in the response，Prompt the user to save the code as a file based on the programming language detected by the code block’s class name。
-> -   [**ChatGPT Character Counter Limit**](https://greasyfork.org/scripts/506166): 添加一Characters计数器到输入框，Limited to 32732 Characters。（ChatGPT The limitation is 32732 个字符。.）
+> -   [**ChatGPT Character Counter Limit**](https://greasyfork.org/scripts/506166): Add oneCharactersCounter to input box，Limited to 32732 Characters。（ChatGPT The limitation is 32732 Characters。.）
-> -   [**ChatGPT fold自己information和最大宽度**](https://greasyfork.org/scripts/504901): 折叠ChatGPTThe longer“you”消息，and set the maximum width
+> -   [**ChatGPT foldOwninformationand maximum width**](https://greasyfork.org/scripts/504901): foldChatGPTThe longer“you”information，and set the maximum width

 <!--RELATED-ChatGPT相关脚本-END-->